philzook58/philzook58.github.io/_posts/2023-05-08-egraph-ground-rewrite.md

 print(e.rules)
 ```
 Because an "atomic" rewriting system is so primitive, there is no need to even consider usage of the `l-simplify` rule.

+Union finds for sets of integers can be implemented using pointers, using array arenas and indices, or using integer to integer maps.
+For sets of other things that integers, it is easiest to just directly use `D->D` mappings.Here `self.rules` is the `D->D` map/dictionary.

+Path compression is a neat trick but not necessary for the union find functioning, and there may be other considerations that override it's worth. `canon` can batch up compressing the union find in a single pass.
+This may be preferred.

 # Egraph as ground rewrite system
 [I've said before](https://www.philipzucker.com/egraph-1/) that an egraph is basically a union find smashed together with a hash cons.